Cumulocity-IoT/c8y-analytics/README.md

 * Getting / Updating / Deleting individual Analytics Builder models
 * Changing the state of an Analytics Builder model (active, inactive)
 * Changing the mode of an Analytics Builder model (DRAFT, TEST, SIMULATION, PRODUCTION)
+* Listing / Updating / Deleting of all instance of an Analytics Builder Template model

 **EPL Apps**